-Questions about the draft air quality permit and BAQ's permitting process may be directed to:
+Questions about the air quality permit and BAQ's DHEC’s air permitting process may be directed to:

-In conjunction with the application for the individual mining permit under review in the Mining and Reclamation Section, the applicant is also required to obtain coverage under the NPDES General Permit SCG730000 for the Enoree Quarry.
+In conjunction with the application for an individual mining permit, the applicant is also required to obtain coverage under the NPDES General Permit SCG730000 for the Enoree Quarry.
 This permit coverage addresses the water quality issues for both stormwater and wastewater that would be discharged through the outfalls from this quarry.

-General Permit coverage applicability is still under evaluation at this time.
-Documents related to the BOW’s NPDES permitting process are available below:
+General Permit coverage applicability is currently under evaluation by the BOW.
+Documents related to the NPDES permitting process are available below:

 Questions about the NPDES permit and the BOW’s permitting process may be directed to: